fraenzi/popmod_snowfinch/docs/predictive_model.md

 Knowing exactly the average number of broods per pair (i.e. the proportions of non-breeders, single and double brooded pairs) and the number of fledglings per brood has similar effects on the precision of the predicted population trends (Figure \@ref(fig:vispopdiffknowl)).
-It reduces the uncertainty of the predicted population size in 10 years from a range of 140- 6430 to ranges of 123- 5625 if the average number of broods is exactly known and 108- 5476 if the average number of fledglings is exactly known.
-We get a remarkable increase in precision of the predicted population size if we know survival exactly 812- 2566.
+It reduces the uncertainty of the predicted population size in 10 years from a range of 140 - 6430 females to ranges of 123 - 5625 females if the average number of broods is exactly known and 108 - 5476 females if the average number of fledglings is exactly known.
+We get a remarkable increase in precision of the predicted population size if we know survival exactly.
+Then the predicted number of females in 10 years is between 812- 2566.

 <div class="figure">